Dear Agent Name,

 What is #MockPit?

 I’m so glad you asked!
 MockPit is a practice round for Twitter pitch contests like PitMad.
 I will be going through pitches and offering suggestions for improvements.
 If I favorite your pitch, I think it’s great just the way it is!
-I’ll also be giving away a handful of critiques, so there’s some extra incentive to participate.

 How to enter: